openid/OpenID4VP/openid-4-verifiable-presentations-1_0.md

 <{{examples/request/vp_token_alternative_credentials.json}}

-The VC and VP formats supported by an AS should be published in its metadata (see (#as_metadata_parameters)).
+The VC and VP formats supported by the Wallet should be published in its metadata (see (#as_metadata_parameters)).
 The formats supported by a client may be set up using the client metadata parameter `vp_formats` (see (#client_metadata_parameters)).
-The AS MUST ignore any `format` property inside a `presentation_definition` object if that `format` was not included in the `vp_formats` property of the client metadata.
+The Wallet MUST ignore any `format` property inside a `presentation_definition` object if that `format` was not included in the `vp_formats` property of the client metadata.

 Note that when a Client is requesting presentation of a VP containing a VC, the Client MUST indicate in the `vp_formats` parameter the supported formats of both VC and VP.

 ## `presentation_definition_uri` Parameter {#request_presentation_definition_uri}

 `presentation_definition_uri` is used to retrieve the Presentation Definition from the resource at the specified URL, rather than being passed by value.
-The AS will send a GET request without additional parameters.
+The Wallet will send a GET request without additional parameters.
 The resource MUST be exposed without further need to authenticate or authorize.

 The protocol for the `presentation_definition_uri` MUST be HTTPS.